mganahl/PyTeN/README.md

 ### Prerequisites

 You need an numpy and scipy installation.
-I have tested the code with numpy 1.14.3 and scipy 0.19.0 and 1.1.0.
+I have tested the code with numpy 1.14.3 and 1.1.0.
 To run the test cases, you additionally need the cython compiler installed on your OS (see below)

 ### Installing